 From Chur, take the Rhaetian railway via Landquart-Klosters through the Vereina Tunnel to Sagliains, where a regional train brings you to Zernez.
 From there take the post bus across the Ofen Pass to Müstair, directly in front of the monastery.
 Total travelling time: 3 hours.

 The Monastery of St. Johann in Müstair accommodates in its guesthouse, those who want to withdraw from the stresses of everyday life and enjoy several days of contemplation.
-Several times a year, there are professionally run Fasting Weeks offered in the monastery.
 The spring pasture hut of the monastery, high above the Val Müstair with views across the Müstair Valley as far as the Vinschgau in South Tyrol, can also be rented for such stays.